Boosted second moment method in random regular graphs: Second moment for independent sets

+Our aim is to apply Lemma~\ref{lem:boosted_smm} in the above setting.
+Here the independent coupling corresponds to the probabilities

-The second moment condition is satisfied for a given $\al$ if this function attains its maximum at $\be=\al^2$ (corresponding to the independent coupling).
-We summarize our findings in the following theorem. \begin{theorem} Let $d \geq 3$ be an integer and let $\al \in (0,1/2)$.
-Suppose that the function $f_{d,\al} \colon [0,\al] \to \Rb$ attains its maximum at $\al^2$.
-Then the Markovian independent set of density $\al$ is a typical process on $T_d$. \end{theorem}
+Therefore, the condition of the lemma is that $\fhat_{d,\al}$ is maximized at $\be=\ga=\al^2$.
+According to Claim~\ref{cl:special}, this is the same as saying that $f_{d,\al}$ is maximized at $\be=\al^2$, and the following result is obtained. \begin{theorem} Let $d \geq 3$ be an integer and let $\al \in (0,1/2)$.
+If condition \eqref{eq:the_cond} holds (that is, $f_{d,\al}$ attains its maximum at $\al^2$), then $\mu(d,\al)$, the Markovian independent set of density $\al$, is a typical process on $T_d$.

-It turns out that, when $\al$ is in the relevant region, the function $f_{d,\al}$ has two local maxima, one at $\al^2$ and another one above $\al^2$.
-(It is actually close to $\al$ for large $d$).
-So one needs to check which local maximum is larger, and find (the largest possible) $\al$ for which the global maximum is at $\be=\al^2$ (corresponding to the independent coupling).
-This is quite straightforward to do with the help of a computer.

-See Table~\ref{tab:al_alh} in the introduction for the largest $\al$ satisfying the second moment condition for small degrees.